kartonfarkas/api_docs/source/suite/contacts/listing_contacts.rst

 .. code-block:: json

    {
-     "replyCode": 3006,
-     "replyText": "List does not exist",
-     "data": ""
+     "replyCode": 2014, "replyText": "No field specified to return", "data": "" }
-   }

 Errors
 ------

 .. list-table:: Possible Error Codes
    :header-rows: 1

+   * - 400
+     - 2006
+     - Invalid field id: <field_id>
+     - The id of a provided field is invalid.
+   * - 400
+     - 2014
+     - No field specified to return
+     - Parameter return is required.
-   * - HTTP Code
+   * - 400
+     - 2015
+     - No index on column <field_id>
+     - Filtering enabled only for indexed columns
-     - Reply Code
+   * - 400
-     - Message
+     - 2016
-     - Description
+     - Invalid limit
+     - Limit should be between 1 and 10000
-   * - 404
+   * - 500
-     - 3006
+     - 2011
-     - List does not exist
-     - There is no contact list with the specified ID.
+     - <depends on the error>
+     - An internal error occurred.